dgcfung/dictionary-app/README.md

 Plan to parse at least two additional fields of images, antonyms, synonyms.
 Additional fields will depend on their appearance on the page after rendering.

+Description.js will manage all parsing of data onto the page.
+Search.js will manage the submission from the searchBar.

 Post-MVP

 - Top priortiy: Searchbar will render suggestions based on input